 The only other big challenge of the party was dishes.
 Thankfully, my mother-in-law and a close friend of mine were on hand to help out.
 Loading the dishwasher with the first set of dirty dishes during the party was key.
 I unloaded when the party was over and then re-filled it with the remaining dishes.
 After I had put away all the dishes, wiped down the tables and picked up the toys in the yard, the house was good as new.
 And our trash can was still empty.
 Amazing.

 • Stock up ahead of time on reusable dishes, flatware, cups and cloth napkins.
 If you know you’ll use these supplies for years to come, buy whatever you need.
 If not, borrow from friends and family.

 • Build your menu around foods that don’t come in a lot of packaging.
 If practical, buy ingredients from a bulk bin mart or local farmers market – and bring your own bags.

 • If you’re planning a toy swap, make sure your guests know what to expect.
 Use unequivocal wording in your invitation: “Absolutely no new gifts, please.
 Simply bring an unwrapped toy your child doesn’t play with anymore.
 At the end of the party, every guest will get to choose a new (to him/her) toy to take home.”

-• Keep the toy swap orderly by collecting items from guest upon arrival and placing them out of the way during the party.
-As each guest leaves, his/her parent can help choose one toy to take home.
+• Keep the toy swap orderly by collecting items from guests upon arrival and placing them out of the way during the party.
+As each child leaves, his/her parent can help choose one toy to take home.
 For older children’s parties that parents don’t attend, the host or an appointed helper can take each kid to choose a toy right before leaving.

 • Enlist a couple of close friends or family members to help out during the party by clearing tables and loading and running the dishwasher, so you aren’t overwhelmed with a mountain of dirty dishes when it’s over.